p4lang/p4c/docs/simple_switch.md

 plane cannot specify a priority when installing entries for such a table -- it is always determined by the prefix length.

+If a longest prefix match table has entries defined via a `const entries` table property, then the relative priority of the entries are determined by the prefix lengths, not by the order they appear in the P4 program.

+### Exact match tables

 If a table has only `exact` fields, it is implemented internally as an `exact` table in BMv2.
 For any search key, there can be at most one matching table entry, because duplicate search keys are not allowed to be installed.
 Thus no numeric priority is ever needed to determine the "winning" matching table entry.
 BMv2 (and many other P4 implementations) implements the match portion of such a table's functionality using a hash table.

+If an exact match table has entries defined via a `const entries` table property, there can be at most one matching entry for any search key, so the relative order that entries appear in the P4 program is unimportant in determining which entry will win.

 ## P4_16 plus v1model architecture notes